 - International Certificate for the Operation of Pleasure Crafts

 Note these certifications are not an automatic approval, but will make the process easier.

-Chartering a boat you’re not comfortable with will not be fun.
+Chartering a boat you're not comfortable with will not be fun.
 And a Caribbean holiday is about fun, not stress.
-If you have any doubts about your ability to handle the boat, consider a crewed charter so you can have fun, too.
+If you're looking for a little more luxury, or have any doubts about your ability to handle the boat, consider a crewed charter so you can have fun, too.

 Best Times to Hire a Yacht in the BVIs